Xild076/ObjectiveNews/paper/paper_v1-0.md

 Overall, the performance is good and there are few grammar mistakes.
 There are the occasional punctuation issues and in some cases, the text may even be scored as less objective due to the removal of key adjectives.
 However, in most cases, the text is further objectified.
 ### 4.3.
 Overall (Article Analysis)
+Overall, article analysis was good.
+While there were inconsistances in some summarizations, the reliabliity scores were generally accurate and acceptable
 ## 5. Discussion

 ## 6. Future Plans